Advanced training for environmental professionals responsible for air emission compliance, permitting, and management.

-Clean Air Compliance Manager™ offers you a comprehensive overview of the Federal Clean Air Act (CAA), its history and drivers, and an outline of each of the titles of the 1990 CAA Amendments.
+Clean Air Compliance Manager™ has been presenting a comprehensive overview of the Federal Clean Air Act (CAA), its history and drivers, and an outline of each of the titles of the 1990 CAA Amendments since 2005.
 The various associated regulatory structures are examined in detail, and the implications of each for your organization are reviewed.

 The structured, logical approach of the course enables both new and seasoned professionals to better understand the complex web of interconnected federal air quality regulations, and to more effectively manage their compliance activities.
-This program will help you to proactively ask the right questions about air quality compliance and your operations, and to plan for, and more effectively manage compliance to stay ahead of potential enforcement action.
+This program will help you to proactively ask the right questions about air quality compliance and your operations, and to more effectively manage compliance to stay ahead of potential enforcement action.